Frequently Asked Questions

 Where do students live?

 If you are successful in gaining a place at London Studio Centre we will send you a list of recommended accommodation.
 This ranges from student accommodation to residential hostels.
 London Studio Centre’s location in North Finchley means that many of our students choose to live locally in private rental accommodation.

 What funding is available?

-Student support is available to all UK students on the Degree programme; this enables students to apply for a tuition fee loan, maintenance loan and maintenance grant (means-tested).
-EU students can also apply for tuition fee loans.
-Both tuition fees and maintenance loans do not have to be paid back until they have graduated.
+Student support is available to all UK and EU students on the BA (Hons) Theatre Dance degree programme; this enables students to apply for a tuition fee loan and a means-tested maintenance loan (UK Students only).
+Full details can be found here.